 Depart for Yala National Park, en route we visit the Mahayana Buddhist rock sculptures at Buduruwagala.
 This evening, we enjoy a jeep safari in Yala National Park.
 Yala is the largest National Park in Sri Lanka and is home to wild elephants, wild boar, wild buffalo, leopard, bear, deer and crocodiles.
 You can also see large flocks of migratory and indigenous birds.

 This morning, we visit Bundala National Park – a bird sanctuary by private jeep.
 The parks wetland system harbours a rich bird life (approximately 197 species) and a total of 383 plant species have been recorded from the park.
-We continue on to Talalla Retreat a beach resort located on the southern tip of Sri Lanka between Matara and Tangalla.
+We continue on to Talalla Retreat a beach resort located on the southern tip of Sri Lanka between Matara and Tangalle.
 Talalla is a great place to take time out, relax and take in the surroundings.
 The beach is one mile of golden sand where often the only footprints will be yours.
 Where else can you share the amazing beach with just you and the fishermen.
-Overnight Talalla Retreat Beach Resort.

 After breakfast we depart for Colombo.
 En route we will visit Kosgoda Turtle Hatchery established in 1981 to protect Sri Lanka's turtles from extinction.
 The hatchery pays fishermen for eggs that they collect at night along the sandy beach.
 Visitors can see huge tanks filled with new born turtle hatchlings.
 After being fed, baby turtles are taken to the sea and released when they are 2-4 days old, usually during the safer hours of darkness.
 This afternoon enjoy a scenic cruise in a canopied, outboard motor powered boat, along the Madhu River.
 You pass dozens of islets forested with mangroves and can appreciate the timeless natural rhythms of rural life.
 Watch locals cultivating cinnamon and perhaps see local fisherman.

-Sadly your tour with us comes to an end today.
-You will be transferred to the airport in time for your departure flight.
+Sadly your tour with us comes to an end today, hotel check out is at 12 noon.
+Today is at your leisure before you will be transferred to the airport in time for your departure flight.